chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

-the relationship between female authorship and gendered characterization or Richard Jean So's study on cultural redlining which examines the role of race in American post-war fiction.[^8] Some polemicists have argued that cultural analytics' preference for "dimorphic traits"[^9] like male/female or black/white and "time-variance arguments" has more to do with a technical imperative to reduce complex data to second-order classifications than with (literary) history.
-The claim is controversial and in the case of age cohorts, inconsistent with a long vein of scholarship.
+the relationship between female authorship and gendered characterization or Richard Jean So's study on cultural redlining which examines the role of race in American post-war fiction.[^8] Some polemicists have argued that cultural analytics' preference for "dimorphic traits" like male/female or black/white and "time-variance arguments" has more to do with a technical imperative to reduce complex data to second-order classifications than with (literary) history.[^9] The claim is controversial and in the case of age cohorts, inconsistent with a long vein of scholarship.